bcomnes/bret.io/src/projects/package-automation/README.md

 }
 ```

-Since version becomes a bit more complex, we can break it down into pieces with [`npm-run-all`][npm-run-all] as we did in the testing step.
+Since version becomes a bit more complex, we can break it down into pieces with [`npm-run-all2`][npm-run-all2] as we did in the testing step.
 We ensure we run fresh builds on development install (`prepare`), and also when we `version`.
 We capture any updated build outputs in `git` during the version step by staging the `dist` folder (or whatever else you want to capture in your `git` version commit).

 This pattern was documented well by [@swyx](http://twitter.com/swyx): [Semi-Automatic npm and GitHub Releases with `gh-release` and `auto-changelog`](https://dev.to/swyx/semi-automatic-npm-and-github-releases-with-gh-release-and-auto-changelog-4b5a).